camilothorne/neural_search_demo/README.md

 The Cranfield corpus assigns a relevance score ranging from -1 to 3 to positive answers to a user query.
 For simplicity, we disregard such fine-grained classification, and collapse them to a single label.
+We use custom splits, described below (see `data/` for the splits).

 <div align="center">